-From April 2020, the new Off-Payroll tax rules will also apply in the private sector and be used to determine the IR35 status – or ‘deemed employment’ status - of limited company contractors in the majority of engagements.
+From April 2021, the new Off-Payroll tax rules have applied in the private sector and must be used to determine the IR35 status – or ‘deemed employment’ status - of limited company contractors in the majority of engagements.
 What was once solely an issue for contractors to navigate now imposes new compliance requirements and tax liabilities on clients and agencies.

 What are IR35 and 'Off-Payroll'?

 IR35 is tax legislation intended to combat tax avoidance by companies that hire limited company contractors.
 It is now a phrase that loosely covers both the original Intermediaries Legislation (Chapter 8 of ITEPA), introduced in April 2000, and the more recent Off-Payroll tax rules (Chapter 10 of ITEPA), introduced in April 2017.

 IR35 applies to contractors who would otherwise be considered an employee of their client according to employment law, were it not for their limited company.
 HMRC refers to these individuals as ‘deemed employees’.

 Whilst limited company contractors receive modest tax advantages when compared with permanent employees, firms circumvent the need to pay employment taxes when they hire contractors, which HMRC contests has resulted in much tax-motivated incorporation.
 In 2000, the taxman introduced IR35 to distinguish between genuine contractors and deemed employees.

 IR35 has traditionally required that limited company contractors interpret a complex set of employment status tests to determine whether their contract places them inside (‘IR35 applies’) or outside (‘IR35 does not apply’) of the legislation’s scope.